Maryland hosts Dasher and Saint Peter’s - WTOP News

 College Park, Maryland; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: Saint Peter’s faces the Maryland Terrapins after Isiah Dasher scored 29 points in Saint Peter’s 63-56 win against the Quinnipiac Bobcats.
+BOTTOM LINE: Saint Peter’s visits the Maryland Terrapins after Isiah Dasher scored 29 points in Saint Peter’s 63-56 win over the Quinnipiac Bobcats.

 The Terrapins are 5-1 in home games.
-Maryland has a 0-1 record in one-possession games.
+Maryland scores 74.4 points while outscoring opponents by 11.2 points per game.

-The Peacocks are 1-4 in road games.
-Saint Peter’s is 1-1 in games decided by less than 4 points.
+The Peacocks have gone 1-4 away from home.
+Saint Peter’s is seventh in the MAAC scoring 65.7 points per game and is shooting 39.5%.

-TOP PERFORMERS: Jahmir Young is scoring 14.5 points per game with 4.5 rebounds and 3.2 assists for the Terrapins.
-Donta Scott is averaging 13.9 points and 6.5 rebounds over the last 10 games for Maryland.
+TOP PERFORMERS: Jahmir Young is averaging 14.5 points and 3.2 assists for the Terrapins.
+Donta Scott is averaging 13.9 points over the last 10 games for Maryland.

-Latrell Reid is averaging seven points, 6.8 rebounds, 4.5 assists and 1.6 steals for the Peacocks.
-Dasher is averaging 13.9 points and 3.5 rebounds while shooting 41.0% over the last 10 games for Saint Peter’s.
+Dasher is averaging 13.9 points for the Peacocks.
+Jaylen Murray is averaging 9.9 points over the last 10 games for Saint Peter’s.

 LAST 10 GAMES: Terrapins: 7-3, averaging 74.7 points, 35.6 rebounds, 11.3 assists, 4.9 steals and 3.8 blocks per game while shooting 45.9% from the field.
 Their opponents have averaged 64.6 points per game.